 Any person who serves an alcoholic beverage to, or purchases an alcoholic beverage for any person under the age of 19 is in violation of the law.
-Students participating in underage drinking or the purchase of alcohol for minors will be subject to fines and/or expulsion at the discretion of the Director, Office of Student Experience.
+Students participating in underage drinking or the purchase of alcohol for minors will be subject to fines and/or expulsion at the discretion of the Director, of Student Affairs.

 Our University will not receive or accept packages from LCBO, even if the student is over the age of 19.
 The delivery person will have to contact the student directly for pick up.
 If the student is unable to pick up the package it will be returned to the depot and the student will have to make alternate arrangements to pick it up.

 If you serve any person an excessive amount of alcohol, regardless of their age, you can be held legally liable as a host should your guest sustain injury.

 It is expected that students consuming alcohol will do so in a responsible manner.
 If a resident fails to maintain a responsible level of alcohol consumption, or breaches this policy, the Director, Office of Student Experience may intervene by imposing conditions, a behavioral contract, restrictions, fines and/or expulsion.
 Residents are responsible for the consequences of their own actions as well as the actions of their guests, whether or not they are under the influence of alcohol.
 Consumption of alcohol is not an excuse for disruptive behaviour or for breaching the rules.

 Drinking games and the use of instruments (e.g. funnels) to maximize or accelerate the consumption of alcohol are prohibited in all areas of the residence and on the property of St. Jerome’s University.